Figure 2.5, “Simplified site structure” shows an example of a simple site where each box stands

 simplicity, only a few content types are shown, content is used very sparingly and the linked

-are omitted.
+contents of the (Sub) Page are omitted.
 They are similar to that of the

-, except for the Site Indicator
+Page, except for the Site Indicator.

-So, the Page content is linked by the Site Indicator
+So, the Page content is linked by the Site Indicator making it the main page of

 the site.
-The page links to a Javascript
+The page links to a Javascript and CSS content which

 allows you, or a designer, to customize the layout of the page without the help of your IT department.

-which adds a search field to the header of the
+The page also links to an Action which adds a search field to the header of the

 page.
 To create a simple hierarchy, the page links to a sub page which normally appears as a